CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Getting Started-day2.md

 ## Objectives

 - Microsoft Defender for Cloud Apps-Configuring Cloud Discovery
 - Discover and Analyze Shadow IT Using Cloud Discovery

-- Connect and onboard a SaaS App to Defender for Cloud Apps
+- Connect and Onboard a SaaS App to Microsoft Defender for Cloud Apps

-- Configure Session Policies to Monitor and Block Risky Behavior
+- Investigate and Remediate Incidents in Microsoft Defender XDR
 - Implement App Governance and Risk Detection for OAuth Apps
 - Investigate Alerts and Create Custom Detection Policies

 ## Architecture Diagram